 We hope all students experience the satisfaction of wrestling with course material to create their own understanding and writing.

-For Fall 2020, our Writing Center will be hosting online writing conferences and Write-Ins.
+For January term and Spring 2021, our Writing Center will be hosting online writing conferences and Write-Ins.
 Please see The Writing Center webpage for more information and how to make an appointment.

 We have also compiled a list of resources to reference.
 These can be found on the Student Resources webpage.